 - carriageway widening to provide new acceleration and deceleration lanes to our maintenance facility, Weatherhill Depot

-- creating a new emergency turn-around facility at Coopers Hill Rd to minimise our response times to incidents
+- creating a new emergency turn-around facility at Coopers Hill Road to minimise our response times to incidents

-We have considered the full range of environmental topics and found that there will be no long term significant effects.
+We have considered the full range of environmental topics and found that there will be no significant long-term effects.
 Temporary effects during construction will be slight changes in views, construction noise, disruption to road users and some loss of habitat.
-The key issues we have considered are:
+The key issues we've considered are:

 - noise and vibration, air quality, ecology and visual impacts in relation to nearby housing